ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

 - After more than 30 hours of training I don't see a clear improvement in the reward.
 - Let's do experiments with a single prompt per step, increase LoRA capacity to 32, 32 generations per prompt and try also decreasing the learning rate.
 - Jobs that do 32 generations per prompt have huge spikes in RAM use, more than 200GB that result on condor stopping the jobs.
 (235635., 235638.).
   Normal jobs only seem to require 7GB.
+But when trying to lower the RAM requirements I got problems, so I had to use 128GB at minimum.
+- I don't know why, but some trainings collapse and suddenly start doing long predictions

 ## Conclusion